Choosing Between Joint Tenancy and Tenancy in Common

 Tenancy in Common: Defined Shares

 In contrast, tenancy in common allows co-owners to hold distinct shares of the property.
 These shares can vary based on each party’s financial contribution.
 For example, two purchasers may each hold a 50% interest if they contributed equally, or different percentages if their investments differ.
+In addition, co-owners under a tenancy in common are called "tenants in common."

 Tenants in common have the flexibility to sell, transfer, or bequeath their individual shares.
 This structure is commonly used among friends or investors, and it’s advisable to establish a co-ownership agreement to clarify each party’s rights and responsibilities.
 Our lawyer can assist with drafting such an agreement.